rahul-gharat/dronahq-docs/docs/org-management/configure-custom-smtp.md

 :::info Restoring to default

-Incase you decide to restore to default, on the DronaHQ cloud edition the emails will start going from DronaHQ email servers.
+In case you decide to restore to default, on the DronaHQ cloud edition the emails will start going from DronaHQ email servers.
 If you are using the self-hosted version of DronaHQ - this restore will not work.

 :::